HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **curly brace** Symbol that comes i two different shapes, the open curly ({), and the close curly (}).
 Used to indicate where a block starts and ends in the code.
 D
 -
+**data member** Content in a class used for storing data.
+Every object of an class holds it's own copies of this data.
 **data structure** Data elements grouped together under one name.
 **decltype** A keyword used to query the type of an expression.
 Comes in handy in generic programming where it can be difficult to deduct the type of an expression.
 **decrement operator** Written as "--".
 Subtracts 1 from the operand.